fazilsubair/windows/README.md

     now run the startup script
     ```./setup.sh --user --setupAllOfficiallySupportedApps ```

-this complete the process is you got any issues check the winapps official git repo
+this complete the process is you got any issues check the winapps official git repos